Rosuav/shed/AffiliateCongrats.md

 Uploading new emotes introduces a small delay while they're approved, but you can redo this any time you want to.
 So don't stress out over this, and have all the fun :)

+As your channel grows, you have the opportunity to unlock more Tier 1 emotes.
+So if you have more ideas for emotes than you have slots for, write down the other ideas, as you might be able to use them later!

 Alerts
 ------